-- 6.13.
+- 5.15.
 Consultation and engagement are important factors in the development of policy, strategy, and site-specific travel plans.
-Early engagement with staff and trade union representatives is recommended to ensure any potential issues are highlighted and taken into account in the development of a travel plan. - 6.14.
-The development of a travel plan may be supported by a Short Life Working Group (SLWG) or equivalent.
+Early engagement with staff, patient/ community, and trade union representatives is recommended to ensure any potential issues are highlighted and taken into account in the development of a travel plan. - 5.16.
+The development of a travel plan may be supported by a short life working group (SLWG) or equivalent.
 This will allow for employee consultation to explain the need for and the benefits arising from travel plans.
-Wherever possible, employees and trade union representatives should be included on SLWGs. - 6.15.
+Wherever possible, employees and trade union representatives should be included on SLWGs. - 5.17.
 Often, problems with car parking on NHS sites have subsequent impacts on parking in surrounding areas, with employees and patients competing for space with residents, which can often lead to conflict.
 Full consultation with the local population throughout the development of a travel plan can improve NHSScotland's relationship with communities.
 It will also allow residents to comment on operational matters such as 24-hour car parks being sited in a way that limits noise and light pollution to surrounding properties.
-Colleagues responsible for community engagement should be engaged locally. - 6.16.
-Finally, as per Director Letter (DL) (2021) 38, the board should have a dedicated lead for active travel to assist the development of such interventions.
-A dedicated lead is then well placed to liaise with boards' respective Exec Sustainability Leads and Sustainability Champions to ensure a consistent approach.
+Colleagues responsible for community engagement should be engaged locally. - 5.18.
+Finally, as per Director Letter (DL) (2021) 38, the NHS board should have a dedicated lead for active travel to assist the development of such interventions.
+A dedicated lead is then well placed to liaise with NHS boards' respective Executive Sustainability Leads and Sustainability Champions to ensure a consistent approach.

-7. Producing a travel plan
+6. Producing a travel plan